hannawong/Bert_compression/README.md

 For layer and heads pruning experiments, we perform task-specific fine-tuning using the [GLUE](https://gluebenchmark.com/leaderboard) training set and evaluate testing metrics on the official dev set.
 Among a variety of language understanding tasks in GLUE, we report model performance on 6 tasks, i.e. **SST-2**(Sentiment Analysis), **CoLA**(Corpus of Linguistic Acceptability); **WNLI**(Winograd NLI), **STS-B**(Semantic Textual Similarity Benchmark), **RTE**(Recognizing Textual Entailment) and **MRPC**(Microsoft Research Paraphrase Corpus).

+### 1.2 Pruning layers in transformer models

+There is an embedding layer and L encoder layers for pretrained language models such as BERT, XLNet, Roberta, and others image src="https://render.githubusercontent.com/render/math?math=l 1, l 2, dots, l, l L">.
+However, different layers in transformer-based models capture distinct linguistic information, according to the research [Linguistic Knowledge and Transferability of Contextual Representations](https://arxiv.org/abs/1903.08855).
+Lower layers of the network, for example, capture syntax information, but middle and higher levels of the network learn higher-level information.

+These findings, coupled with the CMU paper cited in Section 1.1, encourage us to study the effect of dropping each layer on the testing performance.
+We experimented with various layer-dropping procedures, including top-layer dropping, bottom-layer dropping, and symmetric dropping.

 ### 1.3 Deployment on End-Device

- [Huggingface](https://huggingface.co/)'s [DistilBERT](https://huggingface.co/transformers/model_doc/distilbert.html) is a smaller and faster version of BERT.
-It has the same structure as our 6-layers dropped BERT so that could be used as a method to verify our idea.
-In this project, we quantized and deployed DistilBERT on Google Pixel 2 (Android 11.0 x86, 4GB RAM, 64GB Storage) to perform Question Answering, Sentiment Analysis(SST-2), Semantic Textual Similarity Analysis (STS-B) tasks within both the space and the inference time constraints.
+[Huggingface](https://huggingface.co/)'s [DistilBERT](https://huggingface.co/transformers/model_doc/distilbert.html) provides a smaller and faster version of BERT.
+It has the same structure as our 6-layers dropped BERT, therefore it can be used as a method to verify our idea.
+In this project, we quantized and deployed DistilBERT on Google Pixel 2 (Android 11.0 x86, 4GB RAM, 64GB Storage) to perform Question Answering, Sentiment Analysis(SST-2), Semantic Textual Similarity Analysis (STS-B) tasks within both space and inference time constraints.